Are you a blogger searching best blog post outline template?

 Your writing article may be a product review or evergreen articles or trending articles or any other it could be.
 So define your audience.

-Then your goal will somewhere like, giving the features and specification of that newly releasing mobile phone.
+Then your goal will be somewhere like, giving the features and specification of that newly releasing mobile phone.

 If you are writing it as a sponsored post, then you have to attract the customers for buying it.